edaplayground/eda-playground/docs/UVM_Adopter_svuvm_2.3.2.rst

 Links to the course exercises
 *****************************

-Here are the links to the solutions for this course:
+Here are the links to the exercises:

 `Exercise 1 <https://www.edaplayground.com/x/cS4>`_